chrishumboldt/Rocket-Require/README.md

 This is just a useful shorthand feature.

 ## Modules
-All require modules are manage globally.
+All require modules are managed globally.
 To add define the different modules names and the accompanying files.

 ```javascript
 Rocket.module.add({